The Wicked Years: Wicked: For Good (2025)

 On April 26, 2022, Chu announced the decision to split the film adaptation in two parts, stating:

 As we prepared the production over the last year, it became impossible to wrestle the story of 'Wicked' into a single film without doing some real damage to it ...
 As we tried to cut songs or trim characters, those decisions began to feel like fatal compromises to the source material that has entertained us all for so many years.
 We decided to give ourselves a bigger canvas and make not just one 'Wicked' movie but two!
 With more space, we can tell the story of 'Wicked' as it was meant to be told while bringing even more depth and surprise to the journeys for these beloved characters.

 Schwartz echoed Chu's sentiment in June, while also confirming a new song was in the works for one of the two parts:

 We found it very difficult to get past 'Defying Gravity' without a break ...
 That song is written specifically to bring a curtain down, and whatever scene to follow it without a break just seemed hugely anti-climactic ...
 Even as a very long single movie, it required us cutting or omitting things that we wanted to include and that we think fans of the show and the story will appreciate.
 What we have discussed is that changes need to be 'additive', to use (producer) Marc Platt's term.
 They need to add something to the story or the characters.
 They can't just be changes to do something different.
 I feel confident that by the time the movie is made, if we all continue to have the same degree of input, I could have a conversation with anyone who has a question about any of the changes made from the stage show and justify why I think it's better for the movie.

 In November 2022, Schwartz revealed the second film would include two new songs "to meet the demands of the storytelling."
 Chu prioritized finishing post-production on the first film in order to understand how the second would continue the story.
-The process had resumed by November 2024, and the following month, the film — which had tentatively been branded Wicked Part Two — was officially titled Wicked: For Good, sharing its subtitle with the musical's penultimate number.
+The process had resumed by November 2024, and the following month, the film — which had tentatively been labeled Wicked: Part Two — was officially titled Wicked: For Good, sharing its subtitle with the musical's penultimate number.
 Its first trailer was attached to a one-night, theatrical re-release of Wicked on June 4, 2025, before premiering online later.
-The film is currently due for release on November 21, 2025.
+The film held its world premiere at the Suhai Music Hall in São Paulo on November 4, 2025, and was released in the United States on November 21, to mixed reviews.

 Future

-In November 2024, Stephen Schwartz and Winnie Holzman said they had discussed the possibility of "something" more associated with the Wicked film adaptation, but that it would not necessarily be a Wicked Part Three or Four.
+In November 2024, Schwartz and Holzman said they had discussed the possibility of "something" more associated with the Wicked film adaptation, but that it would not necessarily be a Wicked Part Three or Four.